adarshraj99/ML-DL.md/ML testing.md

 ## UnSupervised Learning:
-Here learning happens from UnLabeled or Uncategorized data.
+Here learning happens from unlabeled or uncategorized data.
 Goal is to discover the pattern and categories in the Unlabeled data without explicit guidance.
 No training is given to the model.
 So, machines are supposed to find the hidden pattern ,actions or structures to categirize data.

 Types of unsupervised learning:

 #### Clustering:
 Grouping similar data points together.
-It is a way to move silimar data points in nearer to the same clusters and away from the other non-similar data clusters. techniques and methods are used to group data points into clusters based on their similarities:
+It is a way to move silimar data points in nearer to the same clusters and away from the other non-similar data clusters.
+Techniques and methods are used to group data points into clusters based on their similarities:

 * Exclusive (partitioning)
 * Agglomerative